meterio/solidly/readme.md

 ## AMM

-What differentiates Solidly's AMM;
+What differentiates Dystopia's AMM;

-Solidly AMMs are compatible with all the standard features as popularized by Uniswap V2, these include;
+Dystopia AMMs are compatible with all the standard features as popularized by Uniswap V2, these include;

 * Lazy LP management
 * Fungible LP positions